 Lisa Zbar comes to the Institute after a career making films about Judaism, Islam, access to health care, and other social issues.
 She was president of Brooklyn’s congregation Kolot Chayeinu and co-founded Shir Chadash: The Brooklyn Jewish Community Chorus.
 From 2006-2008, Lisa participated in Vetaher Libeynu, the Institute program of adult education.

 “Through Vetaher Libeynu I discovered the transformative power of integrating mindfulness practices and Judaism.
 I hope that through my work I can introduce others to the riches that await us in these various traditions.”

-Larry Schwartz, President
+Larry Schwartz, Chair

 Larry Schwartz spent 25 years as a principal of the company that created the Lugz and British Knights shoe brands.
 He retired recently to spend more time cultivating his Jewish spiritual practice and helping the Institute grow and develop.
 He cofounded the Jewish Meditation Center of Montclair and is teaching Jewish meditation at Romemu and elsewhere in NY city.